Game-Fusion/-DISCONTINUED-CrossBow/README.md

 Featuring:

-• A high-end, flexible and powerful file explorer, NovaBrowse, made for CrossBow
+• A high-end, flexible and powerful file explorer, NovaBrowse, made specially for CrossBow.

-• A huge variety of games
+• Cross-platform compatibility, including compatibility with CrossBow Portable.

 • Smooth, real time animations in 1 line, thanks to the GFX API "Subsistence", coded specially for CrossBow [by Mr_Iron2]

 • A true next-gen experience, with magnificent visuals coating the system in graphical brilliance

 • And more!

-Note: CrossBow files start with root being at this repo's "files" folder